JamesAlexanderHill/react-firebase-boilerplate/README.md

 # react-firebase-boilerplate
-A boilerplate React app with Firebase authentication using NodeJS.
+A boilerplate ReactJS application (create-react-app) with an ExpressJS server and Firebase authentication.

 ## Development
 `npm run watch`